vaishakp/vaishakp.github.io/README.md

 2. **FMA**.
 The use of FMA leads to performance gains.
 However, it is to be noted that if math is not written safely, this can lead to large errors.
 E.g. take a look at the following.
 4. **Linking**.
 The use of static linking often leads to better performance.
 When profiling, it is advantageous to use dynamic libraries with PIC/PIE.
 5. **Lib versions**.
 Using the latest version of libraries e.g. SpEC ID solver uses PETSc internally.
 The use of recent versions showed performance benefits.
+6. **Source**.
+Always consider compiling from source instead of using pre-compiled binaries.
-6. **Consistent compiling**.
+7. **Consistent compiling**.
 Once the optimization flags are chosen,
  1. ensure the compilation of all the third-party libraries and the main application (SpEC here) with the same flags.
  2. compile all dependencies, third-party software, and the main application with the same compiler.
 7. **Compilers**.
 Common choices are clang (llvm, amd), Intel (icc), gcc.